FAIRmat-NFDI/pynxtools/docs/learn/multi-format-reader.md

         template.update(self.extensions.get(extension, lambda _: {})(file_path))
 ```
 This parts reads in the data from all data files.
 The `MultiFormatReader` has an `extensions` property, which is a dictionary that for each file extension calls a function that reads in data from files with that extension.
 If the reader shall handle e.g. an HDF5 file, a method for handling this type of file should be added, i.e., `self.extensions[".hdf5"] = self.handle_hdf5`.
+Note that these method should also implement any case selection logic, i.e., it may not be sufficient to rely on the filename suffix, but when may also need to check for multiple versions, binary signature, mimetype, etc.

 Any of these methods should take as input only the file path, e.g.
 ```python
 def handle_eln_file(self, file_path: str) -> Dict[str, Any]
 ```